Great art acknowledges the human spirit and inspires the human potential.

 Rooted Blues, Jazz & World Music Influences"Like most culturally rooted music, the Blues makes statements about the difficulty of the human condition and at the same time reaches deep to express childlike happiness.
 It's an example of how suffering can drive you deep into yourself to look for that innate joy to transcend your pain."

 Bill continued playing professionally into his early 30s when he settled into teaching, founded an arts nonprofit, and created a family.

-His interest in composing and playing returned when he traveled to Central America and heard the melodic lines and rhythms of Flamenco music.
+His interest in composing and playing returned when he traveled to Central America and heard the melodic lines and rhythms of Latin music.
 Flamenco was just the beginning.
 As he began weaving the essential qualities of other World styles through the Blues and Standards, the Muse moved in.
 As of 2020 he's still following her direction, developing his style into one he hopes will cut across lines.